 Since the goal of spinal fusion surgery is to reduce pain, and degenerative disc disease is a main cause of neck and back pain in the United States, spinal fusion is commonly used to treat this condition.
 As a matter of fact, hundreds of thousands of spinal fusion surgeries are performed every year, many of them to treat degenerative disc disease symptoms.

 Like any major surgery, spinal fusion is not without risk.
-Possible complications of this surgery include infection, bleeding, problems with general anesthesia, nerve damage, extensive scar formation interfering with spinal nerves, non-union of fusion bone, and others.
+Possible complications of this surgery include infection, bleeding, nerve damage, extensive scar formation interfering with spinal nerves, non-union of fusion bone, and others.
 Furthermore, it is possible that even after enduring this invasive surgery and its lengthy recuperation time, the pain of degenerative disc disease may persist or recur.
 Finally, spinal fusion transfers stress adjacent spinal vertebra hastening their damage and degeneration.

 Click Here to see how you can initiate a streamlined patient experience to regain spinal health.